Rays’ Kiermaier: `They don’t like us, we don’t like them’

 Thanks to the oddness of 2020, he’ll make his second postseason start for the Yankees in an NL ballpark and could come back on short rest for a Game 5.

 He went 2-0 with a 0.57 ERA in two starts against Tampa Bay in last year’s ALDS.
-He was 0-1 in three starts against them this regular season,
+He was 0-1 in three starts against them this regular season.

 BRONX BOMBERS